 5. Set up a feedback process

 Take the opportunity to learn from each interview by asking candidates to complete a feedback survey afterward.
-Keep the survey simple, and ask general questions about how candidates felt the conversation went, if the software worked well and if there is anything that could be done to improve the video interview experience.
+Keep the survey simple, and ask general questions about how candidates felt the conversation went, if the software worked well and if there is anything that could be done to improve the virtual interview experience.
 Use the information from these surveys to enhance the process as you go.

 10 Tips for Conducting a Video Interview

 When you’re ready to start the conversation, use the following 10 tips to ensure the video interview is professional and productive.